 There are now a number of vaccines that have been approved in the UK to prevent COVID-19 and other vaccines that are still in UK clinical trials, which may be approved later in the year.
-Millions of people have now received their first 2 vaccinations, which we call a "prime-boost" course.
-There were 2 vaccines used by the NHS to deliver an initial prime-boost during the first part of the NHS immunisation campaign: ChAdOx1-nCov19 (commonly known as the "Oxford vaccine" or 'AstraZeneca Vaccine'), and BNT162b2 (commonly known as the "Pfizer vaccine").
-The NHS has now recommended all adults receive a 3rd dose booster vaccine against COVID-19 at least 3 months after they received their second dose.
+Millions of people have now received their first 3 vaccinations.
+The NHS has now recommended that some adults receive a 4th dose booster vaccine against COVID-19 at least 6 months after they received their third dose.

-This study is trying to determine the side effect profile, safety and immune response of giving different 3rd COVID-19 vaccine doses of BNT162b2 (Pfizer) and mRNA-1272 (Moderna) to people who have previously received 2 doses of BNT162b2 (Pfizer) or mRNA-1272 (Moderna).
-We will be enrolling men and women aged 18 to 30 years old who have had 2 doses of BNT162b2 (Pfizer) or mRNA-1272 (Moderna) and are at least 3 months (84 days) after their second dose.
+This study is trying to determine the side effect profile, safety and immune response of giving different 3rd or 4th COVID-19 vaccine doses of BNT162b2 (Pfizer) and mRNA-1272 (Moderna) to people who have previously received 2 or 3 doses of BNT162b2 (Pfizer) or mRNA-1272 (Moderna).
+We will be enrolling men and women aged 18 to 30 years old who have had 2 or 3 doses of BNT162b2 (Pfizer) or mRNA-1272 (Moderna) and are at least 6 months after their second dose.
+Individuals will need to have previously tested positive for COVID-19 via rt-PCR, lateral flows test or saliva LAMP to be eligible to enrol.
+However, they will be excluded if they have received a positive COVID-19 test in the 3 months (84 days) before vaccination.